danilog-code/ml_projects_portuguese/EstimadorSalarioGlassdor/README.md

 ## Web Scraping
-Tweaked the web scraper github repo (above) to scrape 1000 job postings from glassdoor.com.
-With each job, we got the following:
 Ajuste do script web scraper do github (acima) obter 1000 postagens de trabalho do glassdoor.com.
 A cada etapa, extraímos as seguintes features:
 *	Titulo
 *	Estimativa_Salarial